Waco to receive $1.5 million federal grant for violence prevention

-The city of Waco will receive a $1.5 million grant from the U.S. Department of Justice through the Community Violence Intervention and Prevention Initiative meant to grow the ability of community organizations to collaborate and combat gun violence and crime, city officials announced Friday.
+Waco community organizations working to combat violence are set for a $1.5 million boost from a federal grant intended to help them collaborate.

-The grant comes as a collaborative effort among the city, Waco Police Department and Prosper Waco, the nonprofit that applied for the grant and will administer it.
+The grant, announced Friday through the U.S. Department of Justice's Community Violence Intervention and Prevention Initiative, is as a collaborative effort among the city, Waco Police Department and Prosper Waco, the nonprofit that applied for the grant and will administer it.

-The grant aims to support community-based organizations, which often do not receive federal funding, in holistic efforts to reduce violent crime, according to the Justice Department announcement.
+The grant is intended to support community-based organizations, which often do not receive federal funding, in holistic efforts to reduce violent crime, according to the Justice Department announcement.

 The grant will fund the local implementation of a program called Change Matters for three years, uniting local government agencies with community organizations and supporting the expansion of infrastructure needed to strengthen Waco’s neighborhoods.